Nebularaid2000/Nebularaid2000.github.io/_pages/about.md

 ## Experience
+* [2026.06 - Present] Intern at Qwen, Hangzhou.
+Focus on coding agent data, e.g., rubrics synthesis and automated verification, agent-as-a-verifier for zero-to-one tasks.
-* [2026.01 - Present] Intern at Minimax, Shanghai.
-Focus on agentic RL for long-horizon, repository-level coding tasks.
+* [2026.02 - 2026.06] Intern at Minimax, Shanghai.
+Focus on agent-as-a-verifier and agentic RL for zero-to-one webdev coding tasks.
 * [2025.03 - 2026.01] Research intern at Shanghai AI Lab.
 Focus on LLM reasoning & LLM/Agent safety, mentored by [Dongrui Liu](https://shenqildr.github.io/).

 ## Presentations and Invited Talks

+* [2026.06] _Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents_.
+Talk at AgenticAICon 2026.
 * [2024.11-12] _Can inference logic of a neural network be faithfully explained as symbolic concepts?_ Talks at University of California, Los Angeles (**UCLA**) / University of Southern California (**USC**) / University of California, Berkeley (**UCB**) / Johns Hopkins University (**JHU**) / University of Pennsylvania (**UPenn**). <!-- (2024.11.16-12.7) -->
 * [2024.10] _Can inference logic of a neural network be faithfully explained as symbolic concepts?_  Remote talk at Carnegie Mellon University (**CMU**) with Prof. Quanshi Zhang. <!-- (2024.10.22) -->
 * [2024.09] _Theory and dynamical analysis of symbolic concepts encoded by deep neural networks._ "AI+X" National Excellent PhD Forum ("AI+X"全国优秀博士生论坛) at Peking University. <!-- (2024.9.28) -->